-Naagoashi is a resort being developed in Haa Dhaalu Atoll, where it will be the first resort to be opened in this atoll.
-Government leased the island to MTDC on 17th September 2007.
-Soon after, MTDC entered into a Sublease Agreement on 5th December 2007 with a company called Threek International Private Limited.
-However in 2016, this sublease agreement was terminated on the grounds of the incomplete construction and failure to pay the sublease rent by the sublessee.
-Due to these same reasons, the head lease for Naagoashi was also terminated in the same year.

-Naagoashi was once again handed over to MTDC for 50 years under a settlement agreement signed with the Government on 13th July 2017.
-This agreement was however terminated.

-A fresh lease agreement was signed for Naagoashi between MTDC and Government on 2nd July 2010.
+Naagoashi is a resort that is being developed in Haa Dhaalu Atoll.
+The government leased the island to MTDC on September 17, 2006.
+Soon after, MTDC entered into a sublease agreement on December 5, 2007 with Threek International Private Limited.
+However, in 2016, this sublease was terminated on the grounds of incomplete construction and failure to pay the sublease rent by the sublessee.
+Due to these same reasons, the headlease for Naagoashi was also terminated in the same year.
+Naagoashi is a resort that is being develNaagoashi was once again leased to MTDC for 50 years under a settlement agreement signed with the Government on 13th July 2017.
+This agreement was, however, terminated by mutual agreement and a fresh lease agreement for 50 years was signed for Naagoashi between MTDC and Government on 2nd July 2020.